TYuan6/where-it-is/README.md

 1. Angular 6 + nodeJS(ExpressJS) + mongoDB + Webview
 2. Transfer from Webview to React Native

+## User Case
+1. log in
+    a. sign up
+2. list of memories if any
+    b. take photo or upload an existing picture if there havn't any

 ## System Design
 Scenario
 Necessary